fselkirk/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Register-SPOHubSite.md

 ## NOTES

+You will be prompted with [Principals[#]] to designate entities (one per line) that are allowed to associate sites they administer to the Hub site.
+When you are finished, respond to the current prompt by pressing the Enter key.
+If you do not provide any principals, any site administration may associate their site to the hub site.

 If the site doesn’t exist, this cmdlet returns a “File not found” error.

 If the site is already a hub site, this cmdlet returns a "This site is already a HubSite" error.